What is the real estate industry?

 The real estate industry is among the most popular and highest grossing industries, bringing in billions of dollars each year.
-Simply put, real estate involves buying and selling, leasing, or renting land to others.
-According to Statista, the real estate franchising industry is currently putting out about $53 billion, which is the highest output real estate has delivered in the last ten years.
+Real estate involves buying and selling, leasing, or renting land.
+According to Statista, the real estate franchising industry is currently producing about $53 billion in revenue, which is the highest output real estate has delivered in the last ten years.

 Industry sectors include leasing, management, and brokerage.